sigsum/key-mgmt/docs/quick-start.md

 The detailed documentation for our YubiHSM key management strategy is documented [separately](./key-management.md).
-Below are install instructions and a complementary demo on how to do the provisioning and sign with `yubihsm-agent`.
+Below are install instructions and a complementary demo on how to do the provisioning and sign with `sigsum-agent`.

 ## Install the YubiHSM tools